wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 ### Why does web interface not work?

 Some browser seem to have problems with the current web interface implementation.
 There is a lot of trickery with same origin restrictions in this setup and some javascript wizardry going on.
-If you run into problem check the browser javascript log and network communication traces.
+If you run into problems check the browser javascript log and network communication traces.
 If in doubt, ping us on IRC.

 ### What's the default Keycloak login?

-On installation time it's set to `admin:admin`.
-After your first successful login you are asked to change it.
+At installation time the default login set to `admin:admin`.
+After your first successful login you are asked to change the credentials.

 ### I get strange SOP errors (Same Origin Policy)

 Did you `export BOOKER_KEYCLOAK_SERVICE_HOST=192.168.99.100`?
-Or maybe try a different browser?
+Maybe try a different browser?